Changing Zenoss Core to monitor devices remotely using SSH

 - Navigate to the device class path that you want to monitor remotely.
 You can apply this monitoring for a device or a device class path.

 - Change the configuration properties value for the group.
 After selecting the device class, click Details, and then select Configuration Properties.

 On the Configuration Properties page, change the properties that are

 listed in the following table.

-The following table lists sample values set up for remote devices.
+The table includes sample values set up for remote devices.
 These have a pre-shared key (with no password) set up from the collector to the remote boxes.
-(It also can use password authorization if the password is entered into zCommandPassword.)
+It also can use password authorization if the password is entered into zCommandPassword.